2006–07 Serbian local elections: Sjenica

+The municipal assembly of Sjenica had been dissolved earlier in the year, and a new assembly election took place on 10 September 2006.
+Notwithstanding Zornić's victory in the mayoral contest, the List for Sandžak won an outright majority victory in the vote.

 Smederevo

 Jasna Avramović, who had been elected as mayor in the 2004 Serbian local elections, was defeated in a recall election in late 2005.
 A by-election to determine her successor was held over two rounds on 12 February and 5 March 2006.
 The results were as follows: